 However, in saying that, at midday in the middle of winter, the sun is not quite so high in the sky, which means that the quality hours for taking photos will be extended somewhat - depending on where you are in the world, of course.

 If you have a zoom fitted, whilst you’re there you might find some interesting parts of the scene worth zooming in on.
-Like a rocky bluff or even some wildflowers or an odd shaped tree.
+Like a rocky bluff or even some wildflowers or an oddly shaped tree.

 If you really want to do the landscape justice then there is no substitute for doing your research.
-Walking a route, or even driving round an area is a sure way of finding where the best pictures are.
+Walking a route, or even driving around an area is a sure way of finding where the best pictures are.
 Think about returning at a better time of day, and try to judge where the sun will be.
-Also bear in mind the seasonal changes - one location may look pretty dull during late summer, but it could be completely transformed once the autumn colours arrive.
+Also, bear in mind the seasonal changes - one location may look pretty dull during late summer, but it could be completely transformed once the autumn colours arrive.
 All of this comes with experience, but the more time you spend out there, the more likely you are to bag some truly rewarding images.